Round-off error: Unstable algorithms

-The roundoff error is amplified in succeeding calculations so this algorithm is unstable.

 Ill-conditioned problems

 Even if a stable algorithm is used, the solution to a problem may still be inaccurate due to the accumulation of roundoff error when the problem itself is ill-conditioned.

 The condition number of a problem is the ratio of the relative change in the solution to the relative change in the input.
 A problem is well-conditioned if small relative changes in input result in small relative changes in the solution.
 Otherwise, the problem is ill-conditioned.
-In other words, a problem is ill-conditioned if its condition number is "much larger" than 1.
+In other words, a problem is ill-conditioned if its conditions number is "much larger" than 1.

 The condition number is introduced as a measure of the roundoff errors that can result when solving ill-conditioned problems.